A Place in the Sun, Chapters 6 to 10

 Haji Irfanullah was adamant about the criterion: Skill + Need + Piousness.
 He didn’t want employees; he wanted partners.

-While walking through the local market in Caltanissetta, Sabiba introduced Saad to Pietro, a local hydraulic engineer who had lost his job and was preparing to leave for Germany.
-“Pietro can talk to the water like it’s his sister,” Sabiba laughed.
+While walking through the local market in Caltanissetta, Alina introduced Saad to Pietro, a local hydraulic engineer who had lost his job and was preparing to leave for Germany.
+“Pietro can talk to the water like it’s his sister,” Alina laughed.
 Saad shook his hand.
 “Don’t go to Germany, Pietro.
 I need a ‘Hydrologist’ for the 127Afi139 micro-grid.
 You’ll have a freehold on a house and a share of the harvest.”

 Slowly, the “Team of Karachi” began to blend with the “Needs of Mussomeli.”